Artificial Intelligence

 Optionality in a Volatile Market

 Vendors change prices, features, and terms.
 A private setup buys you options.
 If a provider improves, you can swap them in with a stable interface.
 If a provider stumbles, you can hold steady on what you run today.
 Optionality keeps your roadmap from being held hostage.
+For a deeper look at why enterprises are making that exact switch, see our guide to moving from public APIs to private AI.

 Common Pitfalls to Dodge